rbalreira/personal-website-v2/README.md

 ## License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+Distributed under the CC BY-NC 4.0 License.
+See [Creative Commons License][License-url] for more information.

 <!-- CONTACT -->